Advertisment

 Foods to help you stay hydrated for a longer time during Ramadan

 Ramadan is here and the Muslims all over the world are going to engage themselves in the practice of fasting for the holy month.
-Fasting begins at sunrise after suhur/sehri and then finished at sunset with iftar, and this would last for 30 days.
+Fasting begins at sunrise after suhur/sehri and finishes at sunset with iftar, and this lasts for 30 days.
 Muslims who fast for Ramadan are not allowed to eat, drink or smoke.
 It is believed that the reason for not drinking water is that, it is just one of the many gifts we take for granted in life.
 So, one of the effects of fasting is that it brings all of these aspects into focus as a reminder of blessings that humans receive and still take for granted.
 This includes the basic foundation of existence which is food and water and the people who love us.

 As per the religious belief system, it is recommended that during fasting one can drink as much water as they wish during sehri/suhur to ward off thirst throughout the day.
 If anyone deliberately eats or drinks anything during the day, the fast is considered as invalid.
 So, if a fast is broken, it then needs to be compensated by fasting at a later date.
 Nothing quenches thirst much better than water, but here are some nutritive alternatives we have for you.
 These are water/moisture-rich foods that keep the body refreshed and hydrated throughout the day.
 Hence, consuming these at suhur or even iftar, will make sure that the body goes on for longer without having the urge to drink water constantly.